 Field experience in diagnostic correctional settings or facilities.
-Prerequisite: Junior standing or permission of instructor

 LE 400X INDEPENDENT STUDIES IN CRIMINAL JUSTICE VARIES (1-4 HRS.)

 Original research and/or a review of current, critical research on an approved topic within the student's field of concentration.